 How do I file a Bravelle lawsuit?

-The lawyers at Hood National Law Group are currently investigating claims that Bravelle put women at an unnecessary risk for serious side effects by selling ineffective lots of its fertility drug.
+The lawyers at National Injury Help are currently investigating claims that Bravelle put women at an unnecessary risk for serious side effects by selling ineffective lots of its fertility drug.

 If you or someone you love used Bravelle purchase between March 27, 2014 and October 15, 2015, you may be entitled to compensation.
-Call the Hood National Law Group today at 1-800-214-1010 for a free consultation, or use the form on the right-hand side of your screen.
+Call National Injury Help today at 1-800-214-1010 for a free consultation, or use the form on the right-hand side of your screen.